How do I know if it's my intuition or fears speaking?

 2. Do I shrink or expand when I feel this?

-• Intuition = expands, even if it's uncomfortable
+• Intuition = expands, even if uncomfortable

 • Fear = shrinks